HubRise/website/content/apps/catalog-manager/en/variants.md

   description: Instructions on how to create and edit Variants in Catalog Manager.
 Synchronise catalogs between your EPOS and your apps.
 ---

-Catalog variants let you manage different prices and availability across multiple solutions with a single catalog.
-For example, you can create and manage one catalog on HubRise for food ordering and delivery platforms (Deliveroo and Uber Eats), for your own branded online ordering website, and your self ordering kiosk  even though the prices may differ on each of these channels.
+Catalog variants let you manage different prices and availability with a single catalog.
+For example, you can create and manage one catalog on HubRise for Deliveroo, Uber Eats, your branded online ordering website, and your self ordering kiosk, even though prices may differ on each of these channels.

 Some common setups include: